Frequently Asked Questions

 We have a variety of reports, studies and tools and resources on our website.
 For more information, we suggest you contact Statistics Canada with your request, as this department is responsible for providing statistics for the whole of Canada and each of the provinces and territories.

-Do you have any fast facts on Canada's linguistic breakdown?
+Do you have any statistics on official languages in Canada?

 Answer to question 30: